vuejs/vue-cli/docs/guide/deployment.md

 heroku git:remote --app <YOUR-PROJECT-NAME-HERE>
 ```

-Remove the `dist` folder from `.gitignore`.
-You need this to always keep a pristine copy of what you’ve deployed to Heroku.
 After this you can commit your files and deploy to Heroku via pushing to `master`:

 ```bash
 git add . && git commit -a -m "Adding project files"